Kagerou-Discord/docs/README.md

 # docs

-This repository contains various documents about 'Kagerou' Discord server.
+This repository contains various documents about Lucky3028's Discord server, Kagerou.

 ## Table of contents